-This article first appeared in The Havok Journal in August 2017
+This article first appeared in The Havok Journal on August 22, 2017.
+Has anything changed today?

 Who is the greatest mass murderer in history and the personification of political evil?
 Everyone knows it’s Hitler, man! …or is it?
 Read on, friends.